An amended post about acupuncturists who have the ability to activate a spontaneous qi effect in patients when needling them…

 UPDATE and AMENDMENT (29th August 2018):

-I previously published this blog post on August 11th.
+I previously published this blog post on August 11th 2018.
 It was originally titled: ‘Dr Skakov and Spontaneous Qi Activation’.
-I have had to change this article and altered the title.
+I have had to change this article and alter the title.

 Recently I have been in correspondence with the owner of the Planet Veda YouTube Channel, who first published these YouTube videos of Dr Skakov.
 He is kindly enlightening me on many things, some of which are a bit beyond my current understanding.